skuro/lambdalf/README.md

  * provides support for implementing Alfresco extension points in Clojure, including [behaviours](https://github.com/pmonks/lambdalf/blob/master/src/clojure/alfresco/behave.clj), and [web scripts](https://github.com/pmonks/lambdalf/blob/master/src/clojure/spring/surf/webscript.clj)
- * adds an NREPL server to the Alfresco server (disabled by default - requires administrator rights to enable), allowing for productive REPL-style experimentation and development within Alfresco
+ * adds an nREPL server to the Alfresco server (disabled by default - requires administrator rights to enable), allowing for productive REPL-style experimentation and development within Alfresco
  * packages all of this, along with the Clojure runtime, into an [Alfresco Module Package](http://wiki.alfresco.com/wiki/AMP_Files) that 3rd party code can depend on (thereby avoiding conflicts between different Clojure extensions)